iWriteGigs

 Question #12

-A Faulty cells can be coaxed to differentiate into stem cells and directly replace the faulty cells and their functions.
+A Stem cells can meiotically divide, providing more stem cells to directly replace the faulty cells and their functions.

 B Stem cells can mitotically divide, providing more stem cells to directly replace the faulty cells and their functions.